w0lfboy/Cloud-Security/README.md

 # Access Policies
 **The machines on the internal network are not exposed to the public Internet.**
-Only the Jump Box Provisioner can accept connections from the Internet.
-Access to this machine is only allowed from the IP address 71.115.3.39
+Only the Jump Box Provisioner and the Load Balancer can accept connections from my public IP address.
+Access to these machines are only allowed from the IP address 71.115.3.39

 Machines within the network can only be accessed by the Jump Box Provisioner.